scotthurwitz1/airdropfarmingxrp/README.md

 offer create- executing sell orders on the ledger for each account

 There were a few challenges that arose.
-For example the specifics surrounding verifying transactions on the ledger after executing them, fee adjustments that emerged as activity on the ledger expanded, are two emergent behaviors that I dealt with specific to the xrpl's style of execution.
+For example, the need for verifying transactions on the ledger after executing them, and fee adjustments as activity on the ledger expanded, were two emergent behaviors that I dealt with specific to the xrpl's style of execution.
 As a result I have a moderate level of comfort navigating the xrpl-py codebase.

 Any potentially sensitive data has been redacted